Beaver Falls Cutlery Company: Growth

 By 13 October 1866, Binns & Mason was a chartered company.
 It lacked capital and needed investors from Pittsburgh, so it consequently became the Pittsburgh Cutlery Company.
 The investment was insufficient, so the Pittsburgh Cutlery Company was merged with the Harmony Society's new firm, which was based at Ambridge.
 The Harmony Society had already bought the town of Beaver Falls in 1849.
 At this point, Henry Reeves became president while Samuel Mason was still director, and John Reeves was secretary and treasurer.
 In April 1867 the knife-making business was moved to a two-acre site at Beaver Falls, PA, in "the lower end of town, near the river," where 300 people were eventually employed (following another recruitment drive in Sheffield, England) making it one of the largest companies of its day.
 It was later called the "cutlery property," because Harmony expanded it to make table cutlery besides other knives.
 The factory complex was founded in 1868 between Second Street and Third Street, off Seventh Avenue.
 By early 1868 the firm's name was Beaver Falls Cutlery Company.

-The organisers of the 1867 expansion were Pittsburgh men: Dr C.G.
+The organizers of the 1867 expansion were Pittsburgh men: Dr C.G.
 Hussey, General Thomas M. Howe and James W. Brown.
 The majority of shares were purchased by the Harmony Society, and it became a joint-stock company with a capital stock of $400,000 in 1870, under the leadership of John Reeves.
 The Harmony Society had been successful manufacturers, but their numbers had declined, and they were becoming business investors instead.
 "At its peak (the works) employed 300 workers who turned out 1200 dozen finished products per day."
 In 1876, Samuel Mason described the company: "The ...
 Company when in full blast run three turbine water wheels of 82-horse power each, and one engine 125-horse power, so you may calculate the amount of cutlery turned out by this firm."
 He mentions that America was making steel cutlery while Sheffield was still using iron.